qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 That optimization doesn't work when supporting 64-bit address.
 There is no enough virtual address space to hold Wasm linear memory.
 So the branches of range checking still need to be inserted for every linear memory access.
 This costs performance.

 See also: [Is Memory64 actually worth using?](https://spidermonkey.dev/blog/2025/01/15/is-memory64-actually-worth-using.html)

+## Other performance constraints

+Generally, WebAssembly runs slower than native applications compiled from the same source code.
+Because of many factors:

+- The previously mentioned linear memory bounds check.
+- JIT (just-in-time compilation) cost.
+Native C/C++/Rust applications can be AOTed (ahead-of-time compiled).
+V8 firstly use a quick simple compiler to compile Wasm into machine code quickly to improve startup speed (but the generated machine code runs slower), then use a slower high-optimization compiler to generated optimized machine code for few hot Wasm code.
+[See also](https://v8.dev/docs/wasm-compilation-pipeline).
+That optimization is profile-guided (target on few hot code, use statistical result to guide optimization).
+Both profiling, optimization and code-switching costs performance.
+- Multi-threading cannot use release-acquire memory ordering, which can improve performance of some atomic oprations.
+[See also](https://webassembly.github.io/threads/core/exec/relaxed.html)
+- Multi-threading require launching web worker, which is a slow operation.
+- Limited access to hardware functionality, such as some special SIMD instructions.
+But Wasm already support many common SIMD instructions.
+- Cannot access some OS functionalities, such as `mmap`.

 ## Debugging Wasm running in Chrome